-The British Museum was established by Act of Parliament in 1753, and from the following year found its first home in Montagu House, an aristocratic residence on the site of the present museum in Bloomsbury, London.
-The foundation collection was bequeathed to the British nation by Sir Hans Sloane, a wealthy physician and collector who died in 1753, in exchange for a payment of £20,000 to his two daughters.
-In addition to Sloane's collection of objects and his library, the original British Museum contained four other major collections of books.
-As a result, a Principal Librarian served as director of the three departments of the museum: Printed Books (including prints); Manuscripts (including coins and drawings); and Natural and Artificial Productions, which included everything from sculpture to mineral samples, mummies to zoological specimens.
+The British Museum was established by Act of Parliament in 1753, the first national public museum in the world.
+From the beginning it granted free admission to all “studious and curious persons”.
+The founding collection was that of Sir Hans Sloane, a wealthy physician and collector.
+The original British Museum comprised three departments: Printed Books; Manuscripts (including coins); and Natural and Artificial Productions, which included everything from sculpture to mineral samples and zoological specimens.
 In January 1759 the British Museum opened its doors to the public.

 As a product of the Enlightenment, the museum's job was to be a storehouse of knowledge for the use and benefit of the public, advancing all fields of scholarship.
 The museum therefore aimed to collect all kinds of material; it remains one of the few places in the world in which it is possible to see the world under one roof.
 During the 19th century the museum acquired representative collections of Greek, Roman, Egyptian and Assyrian antiquities, as well as material from across the Islamic world.